The Robot vs. the Aztec Mummy: Production notes

 While most science fiction takes poetic license with the understanding of science, this film also takes great liberty regarding Mesoamerican civilizations, suggesting the Aztecs practiced mummification and used hieroglyphic writing.
 In reality, they used pictographs and practiced cremation and simple burial.
-It was the Inca civilization that practiced mummification, and the Maya who had a system of hieroglyphs.
+It was the Inca civilization that practiced mummification, and the Maya who used syllabic writing.
 Also, the mummy is depicted in the Egyptian style (upright or lying on its back) rather than in the Inca style (hunched into a ball with its feet pulled to the body and its knees close to the face).

-The film was only distributed in 1957 in Mexico by Azteca Films Inc. in its original Spanish language version.
-English-language dubbing rights were subsequently acquired by entrepreneur K. Gordon Murray, who distributed the film nationally in 1964, on a programmed double feature with The Vampire's Coffin (El Ataud del Vampiro), as Young America Productions Inc. Subsequently, he syndicated it to TV as one of a package of dubbed Mexican horror films which eventually gained a following in the U.S. through their appearance on the USA Network.
+The film was only distributed in 1958 in Mexico by Azteca Films Inc. in its original Spanish language version.
+English-language dubbing rights were subsequently acquired by entrepreneur K. Gordon Murray, who theatrically distributed the film nationally in 1964 on a double feature bill with The Vampire's Coffin (El Ataud del Vampiro), as Young America Productions Inc. Subsequently, he syndicated it to TV as one of a package of dubbed Mexican horror films which eventually gained a following in the U.S. through their appearance on the USA Network.